Interview with Mike Fitch

 Animal movements can be your whole workout if you want, or can be an added element that you do in addition to your regular routine.
 Either way, you’ll be using movement in a different way, and It’s an excellent way to improve your cardiovascular performance and endurance.
 No matter what the sport, athleticism can be rated by ones strength, power, endurance, speed, coordination, flexibility, agility and balance.
 The Animal Flow Workout will help improve all of these!

 Jedd: Mike, thanks for taking time out of your schedule to break off some knowledge for us.
 I for one am looking forward to trying some of this stuff out.
 Thanks again!

 Mike: Thanks for having me Jedd

 Guys, I hope you enjoyed the interview.
 If you think that you might want to try some bodyweight training in your routine, I suggest you give this a try.
 As I have said, after just a few rounds of the forward Ape maneuvers, my arms were blown up like I had just worked bi’s and tri’s for an hour.

 P.S.
 Go through the banner above to pick up the program and send me your Clickbank Receipt and I will schedule a half-hour strength training coaching call with you as a bonus!

 - Great Tricep Finisher – Improve Pressing Power

 - The Light Was My Training Partner

 This entry was posted on Wednesday, June 8th, 2011 at 10:58 am and is filed under bodyweight training, core workouts for athletes, feats of strength, how to improve fitness and conditioning, injury rehab recover from injury, mixed martial arts training.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.